siran/writing/documents/Outreach/longitudinal_delay_circular_bright_branch_em_fields_v3.md

 J_{iz}(\rho)=u_i(\rho)c\frac{a_i}{R_i(\rho)}.
 $$

-The loaded-branch aperture prediction, using the conserved two-input flux budget, is
+The loaded-branch aperture prediction, using the conserved two-input flux, is

 $$
 v_{\Omega}